CodingZeal/generator-react-zeal/README.md

 ## Installation

-This is a [yeoman](http://yeoman.io/) generator, so you'll use Yeoman's command-line interface, yo, to run the generator.
+This is a [yeoman](http://yeoman.io/) generator, so you'll use Yeoman's command-line interface, `yo`, to run the generator.

 #### Yarn

 ```
 # Install yo cli, as well as this generator
 yarn global add yo generator-react-zeal